Strivin0311/drl-learning/imitation.md

 # Imitation Learning
-*Here's some resources about Imitation Learning*
+*Here're some resources about Imitation Learning*

 #### Thought Cloning: Learning to Think while Acting by Imitating Human Thinking [`UNREAD`]